Criffield-Whiteley House: History

-The cut Michigan fieldstone for the foundation was brought from the Criffield’s farm.
+The cut Michigan fieldstone for the foundation was brought from the Criffield's farm.
 The masonry work was done under the supervision of Mr. Genung and Mr. Doolittle.
-The Crittield’s lived here for 23 years until 1920.
-They wanted a smaller house so they built the cute bungalow next to the hospital, 519 Main Street.
+The Crittields lived here for 23 years until 1920.
+They wanted a smaller house so they built the bungalow next to the hospital, 519 Main Street.

-In 1920 the Criffield’s sold the house to Sara Ethel and Harry H. Whiteley.
+In 1920 the Criffields sold the house to Sara Ethel and Harry H. Whiteley.
 Elected to the Michigan House of Representatives in 1914.
 Mr. Whiteley moved his family to Dowagiac in 1915 in order to buy into and manage the Dowagiac Daily News.
-Harry H. Whiteley (1882-1957) used his successful Dowagiac newspaper and his position as a member of the Michigan Senate (1923-26) and the Michigan Conservation Commission (1927-48) to shape Michigan’s public land policy.
+Harry H. Whiteley (1882–1957) used his successful Dowagiac newspaper and his position as a member of the Michigan Senate (1923–26) and the Michigan Conservation Commission (1927–48) to shape Michigan's public land policy.
 Harry was the founder of the State Conservation Commission now the DNR.
 He advocated for Warren Dunes and many other state parks.
-Sara Ethel (1882-1975), a founding member of the Samuel Felt Chapter of the Daughters of the American Revolution, led the chapter’s effort to honor veterans of World War II with a memorial highway and park along M-62 between Cassopolis and Dowagiac.
-The Whiteley’s had two sons and two daughters.
+Sara Ethel (1882–1975), a founding member of the Samuel Felt Chapter of the Daughters of the American Revolution, led the chapter's effort to honor veterans of World War II with a memorial highway and park along M-62 between Cassopolis and Dowagiac.
+The Whiteley's had two sons and two daughters.

-The next owners of the house were Martha and LeRoy Cox from 1960-1981.
+The next owners of the house were Martha and LeRoy Cox from 1960 to 1981.
 They have been longtime residents of Dowagiac and LeRoy was a banker in town.
 They had five sons, Kevin the oldest lives next door.